trustoverip/tswg-did-method-webs-specification/spec/core.md

 full `did:webs`, web searching could yield either the current location of the DID document, or a copy of the DID that may be useful.
 For example, even the [Internet
-Archive: Wayback Machine](https://archive.org/web) could be used to find a copy of the DID document and [[ref: KERI event stream]] at some point in the past that may be sufficient for the purposes of the entity trying to resolve the DID.
-This specification does not rely on the Wayback Machine, but it might be a useful DID resolver tool.
+Archive: Wayback Machine](https://archive.org/web) could be used to find a copy of the DID document and the [[ref: KERI event stream]] at some point in the past that may be sufficient for the purposes of the entity trying to resolve the DID.
+This specification does not rely on the Wayback Machine, but it might be a useful `did:webs` discovery tool.

 The DID document, [[ref: KERI event stream]] and other files related to a DID may be copied to other web locations.
 For example, someone might want to keep a cache of DIDs they use, or an entity might want to run a registry of "useful" DIDs for a cooperating group.
-While the combination of DID document and [[ref: KERI event stream]] make the DID and DID document verifiable, just as when published in their "intended" location, the absence of DIDs equivalent to those locations in the DID document (`id` or `AlsoKnownAs`) means that the controller of the DID is not self-asserting any sort of tie between the DID and the location to which the DID-related documents have been copied.
-In contrast, if the controller confirms the link between the source and the copy with an `AlsoKnownAs`, the related copies will have to be looked after.
+While the combination of DID document and [[ref: KERI event stream]] make the DID and DID document verifiable, just as when published in their "intended" location, the absence of the `did:webs` in the [[ref: Authorized Identifiers]] for those locations in the DID document `equivalentId` means that the controller of the DID is not self-asserting any sort of tie between the DID and the location to which the DID-related documents have been copied.
+In contrast, if the controller confirms the link between the source and the copy with an `equivalentId`, the related copies will have to be looked after.

 ### DID Method Operations